 - Intellectual property : Foreign firms

-- Real estate : Foreign firms
+- Real estate and construction : Foreign firms

 Offices in Paris

 - Asset finance (including aviation and shipping finance) : Asset finance (including aviation and shipping finance)

 - Banking and finance : Banking and finance

 - Corporate (including M&A) : Corporate (including M&A)

 - Dispute resolution : Dispute resolution